“Wait and see is not an option; it’s a death sentence.”

 One final point from the McKinsey article is that “technology is changing everything.”
 Digitization is reshaping so many aspects of modern business, and the need for agility and adaptability will continue to grow.
 If technology changes the way you do business, the way you do business invariably affects what technology you use.

-Businesses will need to be re-architected for speed for companies to win in this new era of urgency, and integration technology will play a massive role.
+Businesses will need to be re-architected for speed for companies to win in this new era of urgency, and integration technology will play a massive role in enabling business agility.
 When it comes to executing the important business processes that drive revenue and understanding the file-based transfers powering those processes, a comprehensive view of critical business data flows is essential.
 That’s why savvy organizations deploy proven technology to integrate systems and applications in order to deliver mission-critical capabilities and drive overall business strategy.